“Imagine that you see the wretched strangers,

 Their fears of hostile strokes, their aches, losses,

 Their pangs of love, with other incident throes

 That nature’s fragile vessel doth sustain

 In life’s uncertain voyage, I will some kindness do them…”

 – William Shakespeare

 ‘Timon Of Athens‘ act 5, sc.
 1, 225-230.

 © 2020 Geoff Allshorn

-Public disclaimer: I am part of a group that has been started in response to this human crisis: Humanity In Need: Rainbow Refugees.
+Public disclaimer: I am part of a group that has been started in response to this human crisis, and I invite readers to contribute to the building of a better world: Humanity In Need: Rainbow Refugees.